Past National Program Lead, USDA - National Institute of Food and Agriculture

-He is currently overseeing the Afghanistan Agricultural Extension Project.
-In 2003, he launched the National Initiative to Internationalize Extension – an effort aimed at strengthening the global dimension of state and local extension programs here in the United States.
-He has served on the boards of several successful non-profit organizations, including Friends of Sierra Leone (FoSL) and Canadian Physicians for Aid and Relief (CPAR); and, is currently President-elect of the Association for International Agriculture and Rural Development (AIARD).
-Mr. McGirr began his career in international development as a Peace Corps volunteer in Sierra Leone, as did our founder RoseAnn.
+Mr. McGirr has served on the boards of several non-profit organizations, including Friends of Sierra Leone (FoSL) and Canadian Physicians for Aid and Relief (CPAR); and, in 2013-14, was President of the Association for International Agriculture and Rural Development (AIARD).
+He began his career in international development as a Peace Corps volunteer in Pujehun District, Sierra Leone.
 He received his Bachelor’s degree from the University of Michigan and a Master’s in International Public Policy from Johns Hopkins University School for Advanced International Studies.